MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

     .. group-tab:: ``Overlap_AM_*.csv``

         There are as many overlap files as identified active modules.
-This file contains the Overlap analysis results.
+This file contains the **Overlap analysis results**.
         See :ref:`overlapOutput` for more details.

     .. group-tab:: ``*_signOverlap.txt``

-        This file contains the significant overlap results between identified active modules and pathways/processes of interest.
+        This file contains the **significant overlap results** between identified active modules and pathways/processes of interest.
 If two overlap are significant in several active modules, the best pvalue is conserved.

         It contains 2 columns: pathways/processes of interest and best adjusted pvalue.